 The difference between plancha and griddle

 We’ve all heard of the good old-fashioned grill or griddle pan which can fry and grill up a storm!
 What are the latest and best innovations, though?
-Nowadays, plancha grills and griddles are popular in both professional and domestic settings.
+Nowadays, plancha grills and plancha griddles are popular in both professional and domestic settings.
 Of course, modern electric and gas versions of plancha and griddle models are available now instead of using open flames.
 But what are the essential differences and similarities between these two hot plates?
-Let’s explore those differences and similarities now.
+Grill vs griddle… If you want to know what is a plancha and what’s a griddle, let’s explore those differences and similarities now.

 Differentiating between plancha and griddle

 The environment and user can determine the equipment terminology.
-A plancha grill is usually used at home, while a griddle is more commonly found in professional kitchens.
-The plancha grill is perfect for outside cooking.
+The difference between a grill and a griddle is that a plancha electric grill is usually used at home, while a plancha griddle is more commonly found in professional kitchens.
+A plancha grill is perfect for outside cooking.
 Built-in planchas are employed for outdoor kitchens or mobile gas versions on carts for the yard, terrace or garden.
 Nowadays, however, the commercial plancha grill has also become a trend in restaurants.
 In France and abroad, the term “plancha” is more common than griddle.
 You will often see restaurant menus with menu items such as “Grilled Chicken a la plancha”.

 Origin and definition of the plancha